Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-learn.en.md

 <img src="{{ "/images/pages/trainings/developers-school/module3/end-to-end-testing.jpg" | relative_url}}" class="products-img">
 </div>
 <h4><span class="item-head">6.
 Basics End-to-End testing</span></h4>
-<p>the Video, which discusses the advantages of using End-to-End testing from the business point of view, as well as the main architectural principles End-to-End testing (Ilya Klimov, JavaScript.Ninja/WookieeLabs).</p>
+<p>the Video, which discusses the advantages of using End-to-End testing from the business point of view, as well as the main architectural principles End-to-End testing (Ilya Klimov, JavaScript.Ninja Networks).</p>
 </a>
 </div>
 </div>